Crux

 Architecture

-@crux/ai exports aiSdkProviderRuntime, a loop-owned provider runtime for the Vercel AI SDK.
-Core owns all policy (prompt resolution, fallback()/router()/cascade() routing, validation retry, the Safety session for constraints/guardrails, the tool-approval protocol, instrumentation, timeouts); the adapter delegates mechanics to AI SDK natives (stopWhen, prepareStep, experimental_repairText, native needsApproval, abortSignal, experimental_transform for streaming guardrails).
-The bound runtime also exposes AI SDK embedding and reranking extensions through the same SdkGateway seam.
+@use-crux/ai exports aiSdkProviderRuntime, a normal Crux provider runtime with ownership: 'loop-owned' for the Vercel AI SDK.
+Core owns all policy (prompt resolution, fallback()/router()/cascade() routing, validation retry, the Safety session for constraints/guardrails, the tool-approval protocol, instrumentation, timeouts); the adapter delegates mechanics to AI SDK natives (stopWhen, prepareStep, experimental_repairText, SDK-owned tool approval hooks, abortSignal, experimental_transform for streaming guardrails).
+The bound runtime also exposes AI SDK embedding through the same SdkGateway seam.

 The only module that calls AI SDK functions is the SdkGateway — inject a scripted one via createCruxAi to test without module mocks.

-Internally, @crux/ai keeps AI SDK request planning and result projection in a private call-plan codec.
-The executor asks the codec for a generateText, generateObject, streamText, streamObject, or replay plan, invokes the selected SdkGateway method, then decodes or attaches the raw SDK result.
+Internally, @use-crux/ai keeps AI SDK request planning and result projection in a private call-plan codec.
+The loop runtime asks the codec for a generateText, generateObject, streamText, streamObject, or replay plan, invokes the selected SdkGateway method, then decodes or attaches the raw SDK result.
 This is not a public extension API; it exists to keep the gateway seam stable and the adapter behavior testable.

-Cross-adapter parity: switching a prompt between @crux/ai and a native adapter (@crux/openai, @crux/anthropic, @crux/google) changes nothing observable except model behavior itself — same default tool-loop budget (maxSteps: 10), same corrective-retry messages, same approval suspend/resume protocol, same canonical tool.call / tool.args / raw and model-facing tool.result telemetry, same routing and audit metadata.
-This is enforced by a cross-dialect parity suite in @crux/core.
+Cross-adapter parity: switching a prompt between @use-crux/ai and a native adapter (@use-crux/openai, @use-crux/anthropic, @use-crux/google) changes nothing observable except model behavior itself — same default tool-loop budget (maxSteps: 10), same corrective-retry messages, same approval suspend/resume protocol, same canonical tool.call / tool.args / raw and model-facing tool.result telemetry, same routing and audit metadata.
+This is enforced by a cross-dialect parity suite in @use-crux/core.
 Note this differs from the raw AI SDK's own generateText default (stopWhen: stepCountIs(1)): Crux adapters loop tools by default; pass maxSteps: 1 for single-step behavior.

 const { instructions, model } = await resolve(chatPrompt, {